 Thankfully, Jesus came to be the one who gets killed by God instead of me.
-Jesus rescues us from God, and so now we can go forever to the happy place after we die and not the bad place.
+Jesus rescues us from God, so now we can go forever to the happy place after we die and not the bad place.

 Is this story recognizable to you?
 If so, you’re not alone.
 The main problem with this story, to be a bit snarky, is the Bible.
-More specifically, the problem is that this story has enough biblical language in it that it can pass for what the Bible actual says about animal sacrifice and Jesus’ death.
-However, when you step back, and allow Leviticus and the New Testament to speak for themselves, you can recognize this story as an imposter.
+More specifically, the problem is that this story has enough biblical language in it that it can pass for what the Bible actually says about animal sacrifice and Jesus’ death.
+However, when you step back and allow Leviticus and the New Testament to speak for themselves, you can recognize this story as an imposter.

 In Leviticus, human sin is an act that vandalizes, infects, and defiles God’s good world.
 This idea is rooted in the depiction of human rebellion found in Genesis 3-11.
 Sin results in fractured relationships that lead to power struggles, that then lead to violence and widespread, systemic evil.
 All of this has a corrosive, or defiling, effect, not only on the wrongdoer, but the entire community.
 Remember, Leviticus comes right after the tabernacle is finished, where God is going to come dwell in the center of the Israelite community.
-So, Israel’s sin doesn’t just defile the camp, it even defiles the sacred space itself.
+Israel’s sin doesn’t just defile the camp, it even defiles the sacred space itself.
 It makes God want to leave, just like vandalism all over the front of your house and heaps of trash in your living room would make you want to leave.

 This brings us to God’s alternative way of dealing with Israel’s sin and rebellion.
 It’s a symbolic ritual that takes up an existing practice among Israel’s neighbors (animal sacrifice) and transforms its meaning.
 Welcome to the biblical symbol of animal sacrifice!